gaetanlop/Clothing_Classification/README.md

 * **Final Product Hosted On Heroku:** https://clothing-classification.herokuapp.com/

 I created a tool that classify images of clothes.
+*   This project is done using the Fastai Library.
 *   I created a tool that classify images of clothes.
 *   Scraped more than 1200  images of clothes from Google Image.
 *   Cleaned Data based on the predictions of a simple convolutional neural net.
 *   Used transfer learning (pretrained resnet34).
-Used the learning rate finder to find the best learning rate to update the weights.
+*   Used the learning rate finder to find the best learning rate to update the weights.
 At first trained with a freezed model (except the head) then unfreezed the model for better predictions.
 *   Built a client facing API using Voila.
 *   Deployed the model on Heroku.